umurgdk/sup/README.md

 ## Build

 Sup has two dependencies libgit2 and boost.
-Haven't tried to build on linux.
-But it should work anyway.
+Tested on macOS and Ubuntu 16.04.

 ### Install Dependencies